FindMySchool LogoFindMySchool

 The school is also open about its village-school identity.
 It positions itself as a community hub and puts a lot of emphasis on parent partnership through events and regular engagement, including curriculum-linked mornings where parents and carers can see learning in action.

 End of Key Stage 2 outcomes are a standout feature.
-In 2024, 92.67% of pupils met the expected standard in reading, writing and mathematics combined, well above the England average of 62%.
-A second indicator suggests strength at the top end too, with 32% achieving the higher standard in reading, writing and mathematics, compared with 8% across England.
+In the 2025 dataset, 100% of pupils met the expected standard in reading, writing and mathematics combined.
+A second indicator suggests some strength at the top end too, with 10% achieving the higher standard in reading, writing and mathematics.

 Subject-level markers reinforce that the headline is not a one-off.
-In 2024:
+In the 2025 dataset:

-To place that in a wider performance context, the school is ranked 2,163rd in England and 14th in York for primary outcomes (FindMySchool ranking based on official data).
-This sits above the England average, within the top 25% of schools in England.
+To place that in a wider performance context, the school is ranked 325th out of 14,978 primary schools in England for academic performance, with an overall rank of 590th and a local rank of 3rd in York (FindMySchool ranking based on official data).
+That places it very high nationally on the current ranking set.

 For families comparing options, this is where the FindMySchool Local Hub and Comparison Tool are useful.
 A school can look excellent in isolation, but side-by-side comparisons quickly show whether high attainment is matched by similarly strong nearby alternatives.